netxms/netxms-doc/user/basic-concepts.rst

        - Wireless Domain
    * - Cluster
      - Pseudo-object defining any process: technological or logical that aggregates information from several separate nodes.
-See :ref:`Cluster monitoring<cluster-monitoring>` for more information.
      - - Node
    * - Circuit
      - Reference of multiple interfaces will allow to use this object to represent different